 This DPA may be amended at any time by a written instrument duly signed by each of the Parties.

 This DPA shall only become legally binding between Client and Securiti when the formalities steps set out in the Section “INSTRUCTIONS ON HOW TO EXECUTE THIS DPA” below have been fully completed.

 The Parties represent and warrant that they each have the power to enter into, execute, perform and be bound by this DPA.

-You, as the signing person on behalf of Client, represent and warrant that you have, or you were granted, full authority to bind the Organisation and, as applicable, its Authorized Affiliates to this DPA.
-If you cannot, or do not have authority to, bind the Organisation and/or its Authorized Affiliates, you shall not supply or provide Personal Data to Securiti.
+You, as the signing person on behalf of Client, represent and warrant that you have, or you were granted, full authority to bind the Organization and, as applicable, its Authorized Affiliates to this DPA.
+If you cannot, or do not have authority to, bind the Organization and/or its Authorized Affiliates, you shall not supply or provide Personal Data to Securiti.